ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 1. The `Compare` method returns a boolean value per site by default.
 When the underlying data type `T` of the `PinSiteData<T>` object is an array, the `TResult` type must be explicitly specified as a boolean array with the same dimensions as `T`.
 Otherwise, a `Math_ArrayDimensionMismatch` exception is thrown.
 Refer to the [`Compare<TOther, TResult>(ComparisonType, TOther)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.PinSiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_PinSiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType___0_), [`Compare<TOther, TResult>(ComparisonType, SiteData<TOther>)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.PinSiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_PinSiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_SiteData___0__) and [`Compare<TOther, TResult>(ComparisonType, PinSiteData<TOther>)`](https://ni.github.io/semi-test-library-dotnet/SemiconductorTestLibrary/NationalInstruments.SemiconductorTestLibrary.DataAbstraction.PinSiteData-1.Compare.html#NationalInstruments_SemiconductorTestLibrary_DataAbstraction_PinSiteData_1_Compare__2_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_ComparisonType_NationalInstruments_SemiconductorTestLibrary_DataAbstraction_PinSiteData___0__)  method signatures in the API Reference documentation.

 ### Exceptions

 1. **`Math_OperandsTypeMismatch`**  : This exception occurs when operand types do not match.
 The exception message follows “*For `<math operation>` operation, the inner data type of the first operand (`<type of first operand>`) and that of the second operand (`<type of second operand>`) must match.*”.
-1. **`Math_ArrayDimensionMismatc`**h : This exception occurs when array dimensions of the result array and input array are not matching.
+1. **`Math_ArrayDimensionMismatc`** : This exception occurs when array dimensions of the result array and input array are not matching.
 The exception message follows “*When the underlying type, `T`, of the SiteData or `PinSiteData` object being operated on is an array, the TResult must also be an array of equal dimensions as the underlying type, `T`.*”.
 1. **`Math_OperationNotSupported`** : This exception occurs when the data type of either operand is not supported.
 The exception message follows “*The `<math operation>` operation on the `<data type>` data type is not supported.*”.
 1. **`Math_TypeMustBeArray`** : This exception occurs when the defined data type of result is not array in case of array – scalar operations.
-The exception message follows “*The `<TResult>` must be an array.*”
+The exception message follows “*The `<TResult>` must be an array.*”.
 1. **`Math_ArrayLengthMismatch`** : This exception occurs when data array length of the first operand and that of the second array operand do not match.
 The exception message follows “*For `<math operation>` operation, the data array length of the first operand (`<array length of operand 1>`) and that of the second operand (`<array length of operand 2>`) must match.*”.

 ### Examples

 ```csharp
 //Allowed operation